steliosg23/PDS-A2/README.md

   Notebook for experimenting with LightGBM models for food hazard detection using the **initial training set**.

 - **[AnB_Benchmark_PubMedBERT.ipynb]**
-  Notebook for evaluating benchmark models using an **augmented training set** with PubMedBERT.
+  Notebook for evaluating benchmark models using an **augmented training set** with PubMedBERT.After indications of overfitting the specific method is excluded as possible optimization solution.

 ### Extra Notebooks
 - **[EDA Notebook PDS A2 Food Hazard Detection.ipynb]**
-  Notebook for performing Exploratory Data Analysis (EDA) on the **initial training set**.
+  Notebook for performing Exploratory Data Analysis (EDA) on the **initial training set** cocluded to evidence of extremely imbalanced classes.

 - **[data_augmentation.ipynb]**
   Notebook for applying data augmentation using back translation to incident descriptions and titles, oversampling and undersampling , creating an **augmented training set** for imbalanced classes especially in categories of ```hazard``` and ```product```.